-Art & Technology is an interdisciplinary studio art program focused on the creative use, misuse, and investigation of technology in an art-making practice.
-Students and faculty in this research area engage the meaning and material of science and technology through the production of interactive installations, electronic objects and interfaces, moving images, 3D modeling and animation, art games, tactical media, bio-art, performance, digital imaging, rapid prototyping, holography, Internet art, sound, and emerging forms.
+An emphasis in Art and Technology allows students to focus on the creative use, misuse, and investigation of technology in an art-making practice.
+Students engage the meaning and material of science and technology through the production of interactive installations, electronic objects and interfaces, moving images, 3D modeling and animation, art games, tactical media, bio-art, performance, digital imaging, rapid prototyping, holography, Internet art, sound, and emerging forms.